lrvick/provisor/README.md

 ## About ##

+This project is now deprecated in favor of <http://github.com/hashbang/provisor>

 A user provisioning server that when combined with some system configuration can allow for new users of a shared Linux system be able to set up accounts for themselves.